Non-Invasive-Bioelectronics-Lab/Autoencoder/README.md

 Autoencoder Deep Learning model for EEG artifact removal in Android smartphone

 The EEG dataset (preprocessed) and the Autoencoder Python code is in "Main" branch.
+The trained TensorFlow model, and the converted TensorFlow-Lite model are also included in "Main" branch.

 The Android Studio project is in "Master" branch.